WHAT IS

 With over 12% of New Zealand’s total installed generation capacity derived from our onshore wind farms, they play a crucial role in meeting the nation’s energy needs.

-Following the first wind turbine installed in 1993 at Brooklyn Hill, Wellington, the evolution of the wind energy sector has experienced periods of organic growth to periods of rapid expansion as experience between 2004 and 2014.
+Following the first wind turbine installed in 1993 at Brooklyn Hill, Wellington, the evolution of the wind energy sector has experienced periods of organic growth to periods of rapid expansion as experienced between 2004 and 2014.
 The wind energy sector then transitioned through a low growth period, and in 2021 it once again entered a new period of expansion as the country embarked on its energy transition.

 STRATEGY